ckkashyap/s2c/demos/graphics/windows/README.md

 # Running the demo on windows

-The instructions below assume that you have the 64 bit Microsoft C compiler and python3 set in your path.
+The instructions below assume that you have the 64 bit Microsoft C compiler and python set in your path.
 You can do this by running "vcvarsall.bat x64" on the command line.